scalqa/scalqa/project/release/docs/static/guide/features/Option.md

 ```

 `Note.` Unlike streams, where specialized version extends regular, specialized options are not directly related
 to non-specialized.
 This is due to their opaque nature limitations.
-But they can always be converted with
-some extra cost:
+To make consistent experience specialized options can be assigned to generalized (with the help of implicit conversions or explicit method ".ref").
+Generalized options have to be explicitly converted to sepcialized:

 ```
-var o:  Opt[Int] = 12
+var generalOpt:  Opt[Int] = \/
-var io: Int.Opt  = o.raw
+var specialOpt:  Int.Opt  = \/

-var oi: Opt[Int] = io.ref
+// generalize
+generalOpt = specialOpt
+// or
+generalOpt = specialOpt.ref

+// specialize
+specialOpt = generalOpt.raw
 ```